mkieblesz/local-workspace/README.md

 First ensure dbs are running on host and redis config enables to run 200 databases.

-* `make ultimate-host` sets everything up in docker
+* `make ultimate-host`
-* `./tests/check_ready.sh` will check_ready services, which will fail because cold cache is not populated
+* `./tests/check_ready.sh` will check if services are ready for browsing, this should fail because cold cache is not populated
 * `./scripts/eval.sh cms make -f new_makefile run-celery` will run celery, keep it for few seconds to populate the cache
 * `ctrl+c` to quit celery
 * `./tests/check_ready.sh` should succeed